Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 - I used 'git commit -m "..."' to commit these changes with a message identifying what has been changed.
 - I used 'git push' to push up the local git repository.
 - The GitHub repository was made live via GitHub pages
-- The websie can be found at https://evanneb.github.io/get-the-recipe/.
+- The website can be found at https://evanneb.github.io/get-the-recipe/.

 ## Credits

 ### Content
+The recipes featured on the home page are from the following websites:
 - The **Chocolate Cake** recipe is from [Nora Cooks](https://www.noracooks.com/vegan-chocolate-cake/)
 - The **Cupcakes** recipe is from [BBC Good Food](https://www.bbcgoodfood.com/recipes/vegan-cupcakes)
 - The **Lemon Drizzle Cake** recipe is from [Kitchen Sanctuary](https://www.kitchensanctuary.com/vegan-lemon-drizzle-cake/)
 - The **Carrot Cake** recipe is from [BBC Good Food](https://www.bbcgoodfood.com/recipes/vegan-carrot-cake)

 ### Media
-- The photos used in this site were obtained from ...
+  The photos used in this site were obtained from ...
 - The **Chocolate Cake** image is from [Unsplash](https://unsplash.com/photos/Id8BO472TbY)
 - The **Cupcakes** image is from [Unsplash](https://unsplash.com/photos/MKBoRZEGeiM)
 - The **Lemon Drizzle Cake** image is from [Unsplash](https://unsplash.com/photos/-Qe0rpF2ThY)